Posts Tagged ‘spa jobs’

 Date: ongoing

-Models: Students provide their own models.
+Models: Students must provide their own models.
 Class itinerary will be issued at registration.
-Students must have models booked for each area on 1st and 2nd day.
-1 model is required for 1/2 leg, 1/2 arm, underarm, lip wax, and brow shape for exam Day 3.
+Students must have models booked for each day of classes.
+Two models are required per student per day.

 Beauty Industry Resource Centre